Originally published with Bitcoin Reserve

-There are 2 broad ways it could go:
+There are two broad ways the development of quantum computers can go:

 - QCs are designed in secret, with progressive advancements made unknown to the public.